skip to content

 Prisoners may not receive telephone calls, but may make a limited number of outgoing calls each week.
 The rules as to the number of calls that may be made vary from prison to prison.
 Prison officers can also disconnect telephone calls and prisoners are only permitted to telephone a limited number of phone numbers.

-The Chief Executive ('CE') has the power to monitor or record a prisoner's communication with another person.
-Communication is defined broadly to include conversation or message in any form or combination of forms.
+The Chief Executive has the power to monitor or record a prisoner's communication with another person.
+Communication is defined broadly to include conversation or message in any form or a combination of forms.
 A party to a communication that may be monitored or recorded is not required to be informed of such fact, unless the communication occurs in any such circumstances (if any) as prescribed by the regulations [s 35A(2)].
-If the Chief Executive has authorised a particular communication beforehand then the Chief Executive must not monitor or record it [see Correctional Services Act 1982 (SA) s 35A].
+If the Chief Executive has authorised a particular protected communication beforehand (such as with the prisoner's lawyer or a particular public authority) then the Chief Executive must not monitor or record it [see Correctional Services Act 1982 (SA) s 35A].

-If a communication monitored or recorded under section 35A reveals information about an offence, the CE must give the information to the Commissioner of Police.
-Section 35A(5a) of the Act outlines for which purposes, and by which agencies such evidence can additionally be used.
+If a communication monitored or recorded under section 35A reveals information about an offence, the Chief Executive must give the information to the Commissioner of Police.
+Section 35A(5a) permits use of such evidence by certain law enforcement agencies for certain purposes.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.